iay/mdq-server-docker/README.md

 serve up Identity Provider metadata from the
 [InCommon Federation](https://incommon.org).

+* [`static`](static/) serves up metadata sourced from a static metadata aggregate.
+The intended use is as a test target for Shibboleth unit tests.

 * (others TBI)

 Each deployment is built on top of the `mdq-server-base` image,